US STOCKS-Tech leads Nasdaq, S&P 500; Disney sparks media selloff

 * Disney cuts cable unit profit forecast, stock slides

-Aug 5 (Reuters) - The S&P 500 and Nasdaq Composite rose on Wednesday following three days of losses as tech shares advanced, while the blue-chip Dow index ticked lower, weighed by Disney’s largest daily drop in almost seven years.
+Aug 5 (Reuters) - The S&P 500 and Nasdaq Composite rose on Wednesday following three days of losses as tech shares advanced, while the blue-chip Dow index was flat, weighed down by Disney’s largest daily drop in seven years.

-Gains in major tech companies Google and Facebook led the advance on the Nasdaq.
-Apple added 0.7 percent to $115.40, up for just the second session in the last 12.
-The S&P 500 tech sector gained 1 percent, its best daily performance in three weeks.
+Gains in major tech companies Google, Facebook and Apple led the advance on the Nasdaq.
+The S&P 500 tech sector gained 1.2 percent, its best performance in three weeks.

 “There’s been a sector rotation into technology because of the improvement in their earnings expectations,” said Chad Morganlander, portfolio manager at Stifel, Nicolaus & Co in Florham Park, New Jersey.

-The market’s advance is, however, “a modest bounce back after discernable pressure over the last trading sessions,” Morganlander said.
-He cited deceleration in the Chinese economy as a continuing headwind for stocks, specifically commodities-related sectors.
+He said , however, the market’s move is “a modest bounce back after discernable pressure over the last trading sessions.”

+He cited deceleration in the Chinese economy as an ongoing headwind for stocks, specifically commodities-related sectors.

-Shares of Comcast fell 4.7 percent, Discovery Communications lost 12.1 percent and Twenty-First Century Fox fell 7 percent.
-Disney’s shares are still up 17.3 percent year to date, compared with a gain of 2 percent on the S&P 500.
+Shares of Comcast fell 4.7 percent, Discovery Communications lost 13.2 percent and Twenty-First Century Fox fell 7.1 percent.
+Disney’s shares are still up 17xx percent year to date, compared with a gain of x percent on the S&P 500.

 “Disney has had such a tremendous move in the past months that a setback within the stock price should not be a surprise,” said Morganlander.